locmai/kms-hackathon/README.md

 We used Flask for fast prototyping the RESTful API server so the Front-end application can communicate to and as a connection between the logic handlers with the UI.
 The logic handlers (powered by various ML models to handle both users' messages and CV sent from the users) were written in Python, so we could leverage that and the integration process was really fast.

-### Machine Learning Techniques
+### Machine Learning Techniques applied

-Text Classification: State-of-the-art Text Classification based on sub-word feature, supporting Vietnamese.
+* Text Classification: State-of-the-art Text Classification based on sub-word feature, supporting Vietnamese.
-Text Clustering: Kmean cluster- unsupervised learning algorithm- is not required any annotations.
+* Text Clustering: Kmean cluster- unsupervised learning algorithm- is not required any annotations.
 Thus, the system could be improved significantly by adding more training data.
-The authors took advantage of the binary decision tree to give pieces of advice for the job seeker
+* We also took advantage of the binary decision tree to give pieces of advice for the job seeker.